Why HBCUs are Still Important

 Did you know that students at North Carolina A&T were central to the Civil Rights movement?

-Chock-full of fun facts and stunningly illustrated by Spelman College alumna, Jessica Boyd,"The ABCs of HBCUs" is a must-have for any book library.
+Chock-full of fun facts and stunning illustrations,"The ABCs of HBCUs" is a must-have for any book library.